ombegov/policy-v2/_m-17-05/section-2.md

 * Although agencies may consult with DHS US-CERT on whether an incident is considered a "major incident," it is ultimately the responsibility of the impacted agency to make this determination.
 * Agencies should report to DHS US-CERT within one (1) hour of determining an incident to be "major," or should update US-CERT within one (1) hour of determining that an already-reported incident has been determined to be major.
-* Ifthe agency determines a major incident has occurred, DHS is then required to notify OMB within one (1) hour of being so alerted.
+* If the agency determines a major incident has occurred, DHS is then required to notify OMB within one (1) hour of being so alerted.

 ## Updated Reporting Requirements for Agencies  and US-CERT